TARADevOps/tsuki-webshop/DOCKER_DEPLOYMENT.md

 ### Congratulations !!!

-After a few moments you should see your WordPress app running at https://www.yourdomain.com ready to be configured.
+After a few moments you should see your WordPress app running at https://www.yourdomain.com & your Admin UI at https://devpanel.yourdomain.com ready to be configured.

 ### Bring down the deployment